ljharris23/public-downscaling-cgan/README.md

 - Calculating everything, for all model iterations, will take a long time.
 Possibly weeks.
 You have been warned.

-As an example, to train a model and evaluate it fully but for only the last few model iterations, on full images, you could run:
+As an example, to train a model and evaluate the last few model checkpoints, you could run:

-python main.py --config <path/to/config/file> --eval_blitz --rank
+`python main.py --config <path/to/config/file> --evaluate --eval_blitz --plot_ranks`
---qual --plot_ranks

 2. If you've already trained your model, and you just want to run some evaluation, use the --no_train flag, for example:

-python main.py --config <path/to/config/file> --no_train --eval_full
+`python main.py --config <path/to/config/file> --no_train --evaluate --eval_full`

 3. To generate plots of the output from a trained model, use predict.py This requires a path to the directory where the weights of the model are